DC Universe Online: Plot

 When this cinematic ends, the player is brought to the character creation menu to build their new Hero or Villain.

-In the second trailer to the game "In Lex we Trust", it is revealed that Lex Luthor's description of events leading up to his arrival in the present time is not as he described to the heroes.
+In the second trailer to the game "In Lex we Trust", it is revealed that Luthor's description of events leading up to his arrival in the present time is not as he described to the heroes.
 The trailer begins with Luthor reviving his companion Fracture from being unconscious.
 Luthor explains that Brainiac's forces have already penetrated the Fortress of Solitude and that their time is running out.
 As they approach a time portal chamber, a Brainiac Eradicator attacks and Fracture destroys the robotic drone with a small grenade.
 The two arrive at the portal which is being stabilized by Batman (whose face is disfigured and arm is replaced by a robotic prosthetic due to injuries from the battle of villains and heroes).
-As more eradicators enter the chamber, as Luthor lies saying his armor is damaged and that he can not hold them off.
+As more Eradicators enter the chamber, as Luthor lies saying his armor is damaged and that he can not hold them off.
 Batman tells Fracture to take the canister that contains millions of exobytes and go through the portal, while attacking the Eradicators in order to buy him more time.
 Fracture thanks Luthor for using the exobytes to give him his powers.
 Seeing the opportunity he had been waiting for, Luthor kills Fracture describing him as "an excellent lab rat."
 Before Luthor steps into the portal, Batman calls to Luthor warning that "I'll be coming for you" to which Luthor responds "No, you won't" and activates a self-destruct sequence.
 Luthor enters the portal and the Fortress of Solitude suffers massive explosions.
 He arrives in a dark alley, presumably present day.
 He is greeted by his present-day self who describes him as being late.

-At the end of "The Prime Battleground" raid, Future Lex Luthor and Lex Luthor worked together to steal Brainiac's power.
+At the end of "The Prime Battleground" raid, the present and future versions of Lex Luthor worked together to steal Brainiac's power.
 Luthor is then betrayed by Future Luthor, wanting the power for himself.
 It is then revealed Future Batman survived the explosion at the Fortress of Solitude and chased Future Luthor through time.
 Future Luthor escapes and Future Batman follows him.
 In the following cut-scene, Future Batman is said to be the last hope for humanity.